• Skip to primary navigation

 📌 Ingredients

-Peanut Butter – I recommend using a processed PB like Jif as the organic variety has oil that will cause issues.
+✅Peanut butter – I recommend using a processed PB like Jif as the organic variety has oil that will cause issues.
 If you have a sensitivity to Peanut Butter, give Sunflower Seed Butter or alternative nut butters a shot.

 🍽️ Instructions

-Step Three: In a separate bowl, mix together the coconut flour and baking soda.
+👉Step 3: In a separate bowl, mix together the coconut flour and baking soda.
 Pour this into the mixing bowl with the wet ingredients to mix until combined.
 Don’t forget to scrape down sides of bowl as needed so all ingredients are incorporated.

-Step Four: Once the dough is ready, drop by spoonfuls onto the baking sheet.
-Press flat with a fork.
-Cook as directed, and once out of the oven, quickly dip them into additional sugar and allow to finish cooling on a wire rack.
+👉Step 5: Once out of the oven, quickly dip them into additional sugar and allow them to finish cooling on a wire rack.

-🍽️ Are these Keto Friendly?
+🍽️ Are these Keto friendly?

 No, this recipe is not naturally keto-friendly.
 It can, however, easily be adjusted.

-To make these peanut butter cookies a keto-friendly recipe, use a natural sugar-free peanut butter.
-Look for ones that have no added sugars.
-You will also need to switch the sugar out for something like Swerve or a Monk fruit sweetener to stay keto-friendly.
+You will also need to switch the sugar for something like Swerve or a Monk fruit sweetener to stay keto-friendly.

-🥘 Is This Recipe Paleo Friendly?
+🥗 Is this Recipe Paleo friendly?

 This is not a paleo-friendly recipe.
 As true paleo does not allow for legumes, and peanuts are legumes, it would not be considered a paleo recipe.
 In addition to the peanut butter, sugar is not a paleo ingredient and would make this recipe as is, not paleo friendly.